 In individual cases, you can exchange the housing hood of the sensor, e.g., if the protective screen is scratched.
-For ordering information, see chapter 15.3 "Optical accessories".

-Only replace the housing hood while the device is in a de-energized state!
+NOTICE 0 Only replace the housing hood while the device is in a de-energized state!
 Only replace the housing hood if no voltage is being applied to the device.

-before replacing the device hood.

-Check the seal before mounting!
+Disconnect the device from the voltage supply before replacing the device hood.
+NOTICE Check the seal before mounting!
 Check the seal on the base of the device housing for cleanliness before mounting the new housing hood.